-Parameters filename - filename to save FidArray to
+- filename filename to save FidArray to - overwrite if True, overwrite existing file select\integral\traces(voff=0.02, lw=1)

-select\integral\traces(voff=0.02, lw=1)

 Instantiate a trace-selection widget to identify deconvoluted peaks.
 This can be useful when data are subject to drift.
 Selected traces on the data array are translated into a set of nearest deconvoluted peaks, and saved in a dictionary: integral\traces.